lainned/mori/README.md

 i know the code is bad but im trying to learn c and figure everything on my own and its quite hard

 whats already implemented:
-- bitboard
+- board representation using bitboards
 - fen to bitboard
-- king and knight move generaton
+- pseudo legal move generation using magic bitboards